crickfan/crickfan.github.io/_posts/2021-01-07-JAMA-Network-paper.md

 ---

-My research paper "**Association of Genetic and Phenotypic Assessments With Onset of Disordered Eating Behaviors and Comorbid Mental Health Problems Among Adolescents**", co-authored with Dr Lauren Robinson at King's, has been published in JAMA Network Open in December 2020.
-You can read and download the full text here [doi:10.1001/jamanetworkopen.2020.26874](https://doi.org/10.1001/jamanetworkopen.2020.26874), as this study is published with open access.
-I'm also happy to see an invitated commentary on our paper [doi:10.1001/jamanetworkopen.2020.27188](https://doi.org/10.1001/jamanetworkopen.2020.27188).
+My research paper "**Association of Genetic and Phenotypic Assessments With Onset of Disordered Eating Behaviors and Comorbid Mental Health Problems Among Adolescents**", co-authored with Dr Lauren Robinson at King's College London, has been published in JAMA Network Open in December 2020.
+You can read and download the full text here [doi:10.1001/jamanetworkopen.2020.26874](https://doi.org/10.1001/jamanetworkopen.2020.26874), which is open access.
+There is also a commentary on our paper [doi:10.1001/jamanetworkopen.2020.27188](https://doi.org/10.1001/jamanetworkopen.2020.27188).

 Sincere thanks to all the participants and researchers in the [IMAGEN study](https://imagen-europe.com/) and the [ESTRA study](https://estrastudy.co.uk/).
 Thank you for reading and for your interest.

-## Key Points
+## Research summary

 **Question**  Do associations exist between disordered eating behaviors (DEBs) and other mental health disorders in adolescence, and if so, to what extent are those associations genetically predisposed?